 - Sauger stocking: 2002 - 93,996; 2001 - 59,502; 2000 - 100,900

 Sauger are well adapted to the warm, turbid waters of Cherokee Lake and many were stocked from 2000 to 2002.
 Although good survival was documented through our gill net sampling, only a limited number were ever caught by anglers.
 Saugeye, the hybrid between sauger and walleye, are also well adapted to the conditions and grow exceptionally fast.
 The TWRA has stocked several since 2012 in hope they will be more susceptible to anglers than were sauger.

 The TWRA plans to stock walleye and saugeye exclusively in the future to maintain a quality pike-perch fishery.
-There is a 10-fish per day in combination, 15-inch minimum length limit for sauger, walleye, and saugeye.
+There is a 10-fish per day, 15-inch minimum length limit for sauger, walleye, and saugeye in any combination.

 - Paddlefish stocking: 2011 - 525; 2008 - 1,002; 2006 - 450